Students are eligible for award of a bachelor's degree if they are in good standing and fulfill the following requirements established by the faculty:

 Cum laude, magna cum laude, and summa cum laude will be noted on the recipient's diploma and university transcript.

-Dean's Scholars: are those students who, in the current academic year, have cumulative GPAs in the top 5 percent of their respective school or college class (but not including the top 1 percent.)
+Dean's Scholars: are those students who, in the current academic year, have cumulative GPAs in the top 5 percent of their respective college class (but not including the top 1 percent.)
 GPA is calculated by existing University policy.

 NOTE: Individual study majors will be computed with the College of Arts and Humanities majors.